 - The outcome of the dice roll is what you get when you add up the face-up pip values of both dice (so it will be anything from a double one or “2,” up to a double six or “12.”)

 How to play

-Okay, so that’s the basics, but now let’s dig a little deeper into the game by taking a look at some of the main features.
+Okay, so that’s the basics covered, but now let’s dig a little deeper into the game by taking a look at some of the main features.

-Every starting round in the game begins with a “Come Out Roll,” where players who wish to place a bet need to wager on either the “Pass Line” or the “Don’t Pass Line” bet.
-These are the only options available at this phase.
-Here, the shooter will aim at rolling either a 7 or 11, and if they manage it, all players who wagered on the Pass Line will win their bet.
+Every starting round in the game begins with a “Come Out Roll,” where players who wish to place a bet must wager a “Pass Line” or the “Don’t Pass Line” bet.
+These are the only options available at this stage.
+Here, the shooter will aim at rolling either a 7 or 11 and if they manage it, all players who wagered on the Pass Line will win their bet.
 If the outcome is a 2, 3 or 12, the Don’t Pass wagers will win.

 Types of bets

 The Come Out and Point rolls are the most important features of the game.
-There are also many different types of bets that can be made, which are listed below:
+However, there are also several types of bets that can be made.

 This is a bet made on the Pass Line on the Come Out roll.
 This is the most popular of all bets as it has the lowest house edge and pays even money.
 If a 7 or 11 is rolled, it results in a win, but you’ll lose your Pass bet if the Come Out is 2, 3 or 12.

 This wager works the same way as the Pass Line bet in that it results in a win if a 7 or 11 is rolled in the Come Out, and a loss if a 2, 3 or 12 is the outcome.
 The only difference is that the Come bet is only made after the Point number has been established.